lavabit/libdime/docs/style.md

 When passing a structure pointer to a different trusted domain, one must ensure that the padding bytes of the structure does not contain sensitive information.

-### Beware code optimization

-A C99 conforming compiler "need not evaluate part of an expression if it can deduce that its value is not used and that no needed side effects are produced (including any caused by calling a function or accessing a volatile object)."

-The process of compiler optimization may result in the compiler removing code determined to be not needed but has been added for a specific (often security-related) purpose.